ankimme/ankimme/README.md

-- 👦 Andrea Chimenti, 24
+- 👦 Andrea Chimenti, 25
-- 🏫 Faculty of Information Technology, Brno University of Technology
+- 🏫 Recently graduated from Faculty of Information Technology, Brno University of Technology
-- 👀 Interested in Data analysis, Machine Learning, Psychology, Neuroscience, Swimming, Bouldering, Cooking (pasta)
+- 👀 Interested in Data analysis, Machine Learning, Psychology, Neuroscience, Swimming, Bouldering, Cooking (pasta), Reading
-- 🌱 Currently working on my master's thesis
+- 🌱 Currently looking for new opportunities in Data Engineering and Machine Learning
-- 📖 Reading The Fall by Albert Camus
+- 📖 Reading The Handmaid's Tale by Margaret Atwood

 <!---